Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: A Framework for Mechanism Hiding

-\paragraph{Playbooks} In the traditional protocol, it is quite straightforward to see how a mechanism designer who wishes to run a specific mechanism should behave: announce the mechanism description and then evaluate it.
-In our ``zero knowledge'' protocols, the mechanism designer no longer simply ``announces'' a mechanism, but rather announces cryptographic commitments, gives zero-knowledge proofs, etc. Therefore, each protocol will come hand-in-hand with instructions for how a mechanism designer who wishes to run a specific mechanism is advised to behave.\footnote{Our guarantees to the players will of course ``protect'' the players from mechanism designers who deviate from these instructions.} We call such instructions a \emph{playbook} for the protocol.
-Given a mechanism description, the playbook gives instructions (the \emph{commitment playbook}) for constructing the commitment message and instructions (the \emph{evaluation playbook}) for constructing the evaluation message.
+\paragraph{Playbooks} Given a mechanism description, a playbook specifies recommended instructions (the \emph{commitment playbook}) for constructing the commitment message and recommended instructions (the \emph{run playbook}) for constructing the run message.
 We now define these formally.
-Let $L_a,n_e,R,L_p$ be upper bounds on mechanism description lengths, proof lengths, mechanism running times, and number of mechanism evaluation random bits, respectively.
-We will write $\mathcal{A}_{L_a,n_e,R}$ for the set of all mechanism descriptions of length at most $L_a$, using at most $n_e$ random bits, and with running time at most $R$. $\mathcal{P}_{L_p}$ will be the set of all proofs of length at most~$L_p$.
+Let $(L_a,\runrandlen,R,L_p,B,\varepsilon)\in\Sigma$ be a specification.
+We write $\mathcal{A}_{L_a,\runrandlen,R}$ for the set of all $(\runrandlen,R)$-runnable mechanism descriptions of length at most $L_a$.
+We write $\mathcal{P}_{L_p}$ for the set of all proofs of length at most~$L_p$.